 JMC: What do you do to burn off steam?

-RICK: Taking all this stuff lightly tends to keep the build up of steam to a minimum so a round of golf or a great meal brings me back to center often.
-Not into yardwork, camping activities or building things with my hands, but I enjoy taking a break when the yard guy is here.
+RICK: Taking all this stuff lightly tends to keep the build-up of steam to a minimum so a round of golf or a great meal brings me back to center often.
+Not into yardwork, camping activities, or building things with my hands, but I enjoy taking a break when the yard guy is here.
 I can watch other people work for hours.

 JMC: Where can we hear your voice right now?

-RICK: Late night TV every night everywhere in America and in Canada doing CTA spots and tags.
-A bit more “glamorous” work can be found on various Hunting and Outdoor cable channels narrating a few shows or bragging about camo patterns, lodges, bullets or bows and arrows.
+RICK: Late-night TV every night everywhere in America and in Canada doing CTA spots and tags.
+A bit more “glamorous” work can be found on various Hunting and Outdoor cable channels narrating a few shows or bragging about camo patterns, lodges, bullets, or bows and arrows.
 I have maybe a dozen commercials running nationally right now on cable.
 Always something new.

 JMC: Where do you see your career in ten years?

 RICK: Continuing as is really with a larger collection of regulars as that list grows every day.
-Lose one client every so often and gain a couple as to keep growing.
-Sure being a big glamorous VO talent making a huge piece of coin for one simple project sounds great but it requires plenty luck and time as well as money and location sacrifice.
+Lose one client every so often and gain a couple to keep growing.
+Sure being a big glamorous VO talent making a huge piece of coin for one simple project sounds great but it requires plenty of luck and time as well as money and location sacrifice.
 Sacrifice for glory doesn’t appeal in this scenario BUT I am crazy lucky and believe deep down inside that the MAGIC read is in me and will carry me to GLAMORVILLE!

 I want to be the next big movie trailer guy in LA!
 I have the pipes now if I can just be discovered!